TinFoiKa/CEA-Parser/README.md

 ![](figures/Figure_4.png)

-A quick analysis reveals that the thrust peaks at a pressure of 500 psia and a throat area of ~$19cm^2$ at a value of ~$157.3 kN$
+A quick analysis reveals that the thrust peaks at a pressure of 500 psia and a throat area of ~$19cm^2$ at a value of ~$157.3 kN$.
+Here, it seems that the greater the throat area, AND the greater the chamber pressure, the greater the thrust.
+This makes sense intuitively considering how mass exits the nozzle of the rocket

 And Trade 3 (O/F ratio):

 ![](figures/Figure_5.png)

-Thrust in this case peaks at the largest throat area of $19.096cm^2$ yet again, and with the largest O/F ratio of 1.7, however this time only reaching $99.1 kN$
+Thrust in this case peaks at the largest throat area of $19.096cm^2$ yet again, and with the largest O/F ratio of 1.7, however this time only reaching $99.1 kN$.
+Surprisingly, the bell curve nature of O/F disappears here, each data point almost increasing thrust to similar degrees.
+It seems that O/F may not be a large factor in evaulating thrust.

-Note: these graphs use the self-developed multivariate plotter planned in bonus 2 and implemented in multivar.py
+Note: these graphs use the self-developed multivariate plotter planned in bonus 2 as implemented in multivar.py

 ## Bonus 2: Graphing with Two IVs